preethu19th/Database-Implementation/README.md

 	make main
 	./bin/main

+To clean - this deletes the following folder bin, a1test

+	make clean

+To run the autotest program - This loads the tpch data into DBFile heap file, scans the lines in the DBFile and apply the cnf on the respective tables using static\_test\_data/cnf file, comparing the output with the expected output in static\_test\_data/expop\* files

+	make autotest
+	./bin/autotest

+To run the a2-test program - This is used to test the BigQ class

+	make test2
+	./bin/test2

-To run the test program - this is used to load, scan, and scan & filter heap DBFiles
+To run the a1-test program - this is used to load, scan, and scan & filter heap DBFiles interactively

-	make test
+	make a1-test
-	./bin/test
+	./bin/a1-test

 To run the unittests - this will run all the unittest written in googletest